 Ski or Snowboard?

 As a snowboarders you tend to bang your head a lot at first when you accidentally catch an edge.
-Uhmmm, and whiplash.
+Oh yea, and whiplash.
 And bruised wrists and knees (from breaking falls).
-BUT WORTH IT! ‘cos you will still look cooler than a skier.
-Hands down 🙂 And you will seldom get ACL injuries as your legs are one with the board.
+BUT ALL WORTH IT! ‘cos you will always look cooler than a skier.
+Hands down 🙂 Plus, you seldom end up with ACL injuries as your legs are one with the board.
 Experience in board sports such as skateboard or surfing does help.

 Oh!
 I finally tried out skiing in Feb 2015 and it is definitely wayyyy easier than snowboarding (at the beginner level anyway), especially if you can roller blade or ice skate- Read about my first ever ski lesson at Club Med Sahoro.